Ziana Zain: 2008–2011

 She released a mini album in 2008 entitled Dingin.
 The album featured four tracks and was nominated for Best Pop Song category in 2008's Anugerah Industri Muzik award.
-The song also managed to get into the final round of 2008's Anugerah Juara Lagu in Best Ballad Song category.
-However, it was lost to Faizal Tahir's "Sampai Syurga".
+She also competed in Anugerah Juara Lagu in 2008.

 In February 2009, it was confirmed that Ziana was pregnant with twins.
 She gave birth to twins, a boy and a girl on 23 July 2009 in Shah Alam.

 In January 2010, after six months of absence, finally Ziana returned to public as a surprise guest in the second annual gathering of Murai.com to celebrate the launching of a new fashion segment, Stailista, in the web portal.
 In that event, she stated that she would release two new singles from her upcoming untitled album.
 The singles, Pawana and Dirimu Satu, were expected to be released in June 2010.

 Furthermore, Ziana was one of the mentors in the fourth season of a singing competition called, Mentor.
 As the singing competition ended in July 2010, Ziana and her protégé, Mohd were announced as the winner for that season.
 With that success, they managed to take home RM 100 000 and a trophy.

 For her acting career, Ziana appeared in her new film, Magika, which was directed by Edry KRU.
 During the preview of the film, Ziana received positive reviews on her excellent acting.

 In addition, taking place in Cititel Hotel, Kuala Lumpur, Ziana Zain had been announced as a spokesperson for Slimworld Beauty House.
 This was the seventh years she was appointed as the ambassador of the beauty house.

 Apart from singing, acting and being product ambassador, Ziana is also involved in theatrical performance.
 Together with fellow singer Misha Omar, she was cast in the second season of a musical theatre production entitled Teater Muzikal Gamat 2.
 The performance, which commenced on 12 March 2010, was held in the Auditorium of Malaysian Tourism Centre (MaTiC), Kuala Lumpur, for 11 consecutive days.
 This was Ziana's second participation in theatre after Musical Theater Antara.

 In 2011, Ziana Zain made some controversial remarks on Malaysian artist associations where she said the participation of Malaysian celebrities in these associations is just a waste of time.
 According to her, associations such as the Artists Association of Malaysia (Seniman), Karyawan Association (Karyawan) and Papita only serve the interests of a selected few and therefore should be disbanded.